simerplaha/SwayDB/README.md

 ## Project status

 Under testing & performance optimisations.

+**Task in progress**: In-memory allocations are being moved off-heap.

 Your feedback and review is very important to get to production.
 Please get involved via chat, issues or email which is on my [profile](https://github.com/simerplaha).